 As most of you know, when kids lose teeth in the U.S., it’s customary to put the tooth under their pillow before bed.
 Or some people have special Tooth Pillows that have a pocket for the tooth or hang on a door.

-Then, kids eagerly wake up the next morning to see what she left them.
+Then, the kids eagerly woke up the next morning to see what she had left them.

 Traditionally, the Tooth Fairy is female.
 She usually resembles Tinkerbell from Peter Pan.
 However, in movies like Tooth Fairy starring Dwayne “The Rock” Johnson and The Santa Clause, the Tooth Fairy is a burly guy.